Cool Stuff in Paris Cool Stuff in Paris

 A prepaid phone for your stay in Paris

-If you're staying in France for more than a week or so, a prepaid phone can be enormously helpful and not too expensive.
-It can really come in handy staying in touch with the people traveling with you, making dinner reservations when you're out and about, checking in back home, etc.
+If you're staying in France for more than a week or so, a prepaid phone (aka a burner phone) can be enormously helpful and not too expensive.
+It can really come in handy staying in touch with the people traveling with you, making dinner reservations when you're out and about, checking in back home, etc. Now, if you're only staying a few days, you might as well just get international service turned on for your regular phone plan, but that can get ridiculously expensive after a while.

-Now, this website is mostly about my own experiences here in Paris, so I haven't really go out of my way to be unbiased and explain every option that exists.
+This website is mostly about my own experiences here in Paris, so I haven't really gone out of my way to be unbiased and explain every option that exists.
 I'll simply tell you about my own prepaid phone service here, and you can investigate others if you want.
 I suspect they're all really about the same in terms of quality and cost.

 Buying the phone and getting set up